 - 8. Scripts R is an interpreter that uses a command line based environment.
 This means that you have to type commands, rather than use the mouse and menus.
 You can store your commands in files, the so-called scripts.
-These scripts have typically file names with the extension .R.
+These scripts typically have file names with the extension .R.
 You can open an editor window to edit these files by clicking File and New or Open file...
 You can run (send to the console window) part of the code by selecting lines and pressing CTRL+ENTER or click Run in the editor window.
 If you do not select anything, R will run the line your cursor is on.
 You can always run the whole script with the console command source.
 You can insert comments into your scripts by starting lines with the # sign.
 These lines will not be run in the console.
 You can use them to make your scripts more readable by other users, and to leave notes for yourself in the middle of your code. #Here's a comment that won't be included in the pdf! - 9.
-Data Structures Here are some basic ways to save your data in structures. - Vectors were already introduced, but they can do more:
+Data Structures Here are some basic ways to save your data in structures. - Vectors were already introduced, but they can do more.
+Run each of the following lines to see what they do: